 How many members, length of term, etc.

-Committee members are appointed by YALSA's President-Elect and may serve up to two one-year terms.
-The first year will be a trial year, and the member may serve an additional one-year term based on the member's first year performance and his/her interest and availability in serving another year (for a two-year maximum appointment on each of YALSA's selection committees).
-There are 15 voting committee members, including the chair.
-Members will be appointed on a staggered basis so that the ideal committee will have new members appointed each year.
-Each term begins at the conclusion of one Midwinter and ends at the conclusion of Midwinter at the end of the term.
-Members who have served two consecutive years may not be appointed to the committee for five years from the conclusion of their last term.
-If someone resigns, the current President of YALSA appoints a new person to finish out that particular term.
+Blogging team members, including coordinators, are appointed on a volunteer basis and serve a term of one year.
+There are 10-14 voting blogging team members, including the coordinator.
+Each term begins Jan 1 of the current year and ends Dec 31.
+Members who have served two consecutive years may not be appointed to the blogging team for three years from the conclusion of their last term.
+If someone resigns, the current Hub Manager appoints a new person to finish out that particular term.
 Reappointment is not automatic, but instead is based upon participation.
-Any individual who wishes to be appointed for a second year must fill out a Selection Committee Volunteer Form the summer prior to their desired reappointment.
+Any individual who wishes to be appointed for a second year must fill out a Selection Blogging Team Volunteer Form the fall prior to their desired reappointment.

-Members are required to attend all committee meetings and read widely from books eligible for nomination.
-Additional information about committee member responsibilities is available from YALSA’s Handbook.
+Members are required to attend all blogging team virtual meetings and read widely from books eligible for nomination.
+Additional information about blogging team member responsibilities is available from YALSA’s Handbook.

-In addition to the chair and 14 personal committee members, the Best Fiction for Young Adults Committee can also include an administrative assistant and a Booklist consultant.
+In addition to the coordinator and 10-14 personal blogging team members, the Best Fiction for Young Adults Blogging Team can also include a Booklist consultant.

 Responsibilities of special positions

-- A committee chair is appointed by YALSA's President-Elect for a one-year term; and, as such, has the right to vote, to validate titles (by a vote) for consideration on the list and to enter into discussion of titles.
-It should be understood, however, that the primary responsibility of the chair is facilitator of the committee's charge, including all business matters.
-The chair should only discuss a title after other committee members have had an opportunity to speak so as not to unduly influence the decision.
-Furthermore, the chair and his/her administrative assistant have sole responsibility for publisher contact.
-An administrative assistant will be named by the committee chair in consultation with the President-Elect of YALSA.
+- A blogging team coordinator is appointed on a volunteer basis by The Hub Member Manager to a one-year term; and, as such, has the right to vote, to validate titles (by a vote) for consideration on the list and to enter into discussion of titles.
+It should be understood, however, that the primary responsibility of the coordinator is facilitator of the blogging team's charge, including all business matters.
+The coordinator should only discuss a title after other blogging team members have had an opportunity to speak so as not to unduly influence the decision.

-- Booklist will designate a member of their staff to serve as a consultant, who is a nonvoting member of the committee.
+- Booklist will designate a member of their staff to serve as a consultant, who is a nonvoting member of the blogging team.

-- YALSA’s Program Officer for Conference & Events serves as a staff liaison to this committee.
+- YALSA’s Communication Assistant serves as a staff liaison to this blogging team.

 Title Acquisition and Eligibility